sithmel/obj-delta/README.md

 correctedData.heroes[4] // is undefined
 ```
-You can notice that correctedData reuse references to the data object where they are not changed.
+You can notice that correctedData reuses references to the data object where they are not changed.

 Serializing/deserializing
 -------------------------